ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/01_mapping_principles_&_QC.md

 Sam files are human-readable text files, where each line is tab-delimited, showing:

-- the read name
+- Read name
-- a numerical flag.
+- Numerical flag.
 This is a compact way of storing multiple pieces of information about the read—such as whether it is paired, if it mapped to the forward or reverse strand, or if it failed to map entirely.
 To check what the number in this column means, the [Broad Institute SAM Flag Explainer](https://broadinstitute.github.io/picard/explain-flags.html) tool can be used.
-- the chromosome
+- Chromosome
-- the position
+- Position
-- the **CIGAR string**.
+- **CIGAR string**.
 This is a compact code that describes the extend part of the mapping.
 For example, 150M means 150 bases matched perfectly, while 100M2D48M means 100 matches, a 2-base deletion, and 48 more matches.

 <br>